toyokazu/omniauth-shibboleth/README.md

 https://wiki.shibboleth.net/

 OmniAuth basically works as a middleware of Rack applications.
-It provide environment variable named 'omniauth.auth' (auth hash) after authenticate user.
-The 'auth hash' includes user attributes.
+It provides environment variable named 'omniauth.auth' (auth hash) after authenticating a user.
+The 'auth hash' includes the user's attributes.
 By providing user attributes in the fixed format, applications can easily implement authentication function using multiple authentication methods.

 OmniAuth Shibboleth strategy uses the 'auth hash' for providing user attributes passed by Shibboleth SP.
 It enables developers to use Shibboleth and the other authentication methods, including local auth, together in one application.